nss-evening-web-development/curriculum/src/data/curriculum/client/week-13/next-tutorial.md

 ---

 ## The Plan

-**Description:** As we move into JS Libraries, we will be leveraging Next.js, which is a React framework to learn React.
+**Description:** Welcome to your introduction to JS Libraries!
+We’re diving into React using Next.js, a powerful React framework that will make your learning journey smoother.

-**Q:** Why are we using Next.js and not just plain React?
+**Q:** Why are we using Next.js instead of just plain React?

-**A:** Next.js IS React, but with a few nicer tools that will help us to focus on learning react and not on 3rd party libraries.
+**A:** Next.js IS React, but with added features that simplify your learning experience, allowing you to focus on mastering React without getting bogged down by extra libraries.

-We will structure the next several weeks for you to become comfortable with React so that you can build your capstone using it.
+Over the next few weeks, you'll get comfortable with React, gearing up to build your capstone project with confidence.

 ----

-## Get Started:
+## Get Started

 - Follow the tutorial **(details below)**

-For this class session, we want you to focus on getting back into the swing of things and getting comfortable with technical documentation.

-As a software engineer, it is important that when learning new technologies, you familiarize yourself with the documentation associated with it.
-Since we will be learning React via a React framework called Next.js, you will likely want to bookmark two sites:
+As engineers, our first step when learning new tech is to dive into the documentation.
+That’s exactly what you’ll do as you get hands-on with Next.js using the App Router, a modern approach that enhances routing and component organization in your React apps.
+Bookmark these two essential sites for your journey:

-- <a href="https://beta.reactjs.org/" target="_blank">React JS</a>
+- <a href="https://react.dev/" target="_blank">React JS</a>
 - <a href="https://nextjs.org/docs/pages" target="_blank">Next JS</a>

-Now, don’t get worried!
-Everything you have learned up until this point is still important and will be valuable as you will see in the following exercise.

-Some things will be new and may seem foreign, but weren’t promises foreign when you first encountered them?
-They may not be second nature yet, but you are using them to make calls to APIs, which is something you did not know how to do 3 months ago.

-For the set of questions below, you will review the Next JS documentation.
-More specifically, you will review the following topics:
+Don’t stress!
+Everything you've learned so far is still valuable and will serve as a solid foundation for this next step.

+Some concepts might feel unfamiliar, but remember: the unfamiliar became routine when you first tackled promises, and now you’re calling APIs like a pro!
+Let’s take on this new challenge with the same energy.

+### **Review the Next.js Documentation:**

+Focus on the following topics, specifically using the App Router to take advantage of Next.js’s latest capabilities:

 **FOUNDATIONS**

 - <a href="https://nextjs.org/learn/react-foundations/what-is-react-and-nextjs" target="_blank">About React and Next.js - Chapters 1 - 8 are mandatory.</a>

-NextJS has had recent updates. we will be focusing on the documentation for the Pages router.
-NOT the app router.

-While you are reviewing these, answer these questions below to the best of your ability.

-**_How you get the answers is totally up to you.
-You can research, work with teammates, etc._**
+As you go through these chapters, answer the following questions to deepen your understanding.
+Collaborate with your teammates, research, or find creative ways to get the answers.

+### **Questions to Reflect On:**

-- Why do you think we are learning React?
+1. Why do you think we are learning React?
-- What are you most excited about?
+2. What are you most excited about?
-- What are you most fearful about?
+3. What are you most fearful about?
-- What are the things you need to consider when building modern web applications?
+4. What are the things you need to consider when building modern web applications?
-- Why?
+5. Why?
 Explain in your own words.
-- Draw a diagram/image that visualizes the building blocks of a web application.
+6. Draw a diagram/image that visualizes the building blocks of a web application.
-- What is the difference between imperative and declarative programming?
+7. What is the difference between imperative and declarative programming?
-- Which type of programming library is react?
+8. Which type of programming library is React?
-- What JS topics should you be familiar with?
+9. What JS topics should you be familiar with?
-- On a scale of 1-5 how do you feel about each area that you should be familiar with?
+10. On a scale of 1-5, how do you feel about each area you should be familiar with?
-- What can you do to increase your competency in each area?
+11. What can you do to increase your competency in each area?
-- What are the 3 core concepts of react?
+12. What are the 3 core concepts of React?
-- What is a component?
+13. What is a component?
-- What are props?
+14. What are props?
-- What is state?
+15. What is state?
-- What more can you learn about these concepts?
+16. What more can you learn about these concepts?